Mick Tingelhoff

-Henry Michael Tingelhoff (May 22, 1940 – September 11, 2021) was an American professional football player who was a center for the Minnesota Vikings of the National Football League (NFL) from 1962 to 1978.
-He was elected to the Pro Football Hall of Fame in 2015, his 32nd year of eligibility.
+Henry Michael Tingelhoff (May 22, 1940 – September 11, 2021) was an American professional football center who played for the Minnesota Vikings of the National Football League (NFL) from 1962 to 1978.
+He was elected to the Pro Football Hall of Fame in 2015.

+Early life

+Tingelhoff was born on May 22, 1940, in Lexington, Nebraska where he grew up on his family's farm.
+He was the sixth and youngest child of German immigrants Henry and Clara (Ortmeier) Tingelhoff.
+The family did not get electricity until he was a senior in high school.
+He attended Lexington High School, playing center and linebacker for the football team.
+His parents did not think much of football and preferred that he stay on the farm rather than attend college.

 College career

-Tingelhoff attended the University of Nebraska–Lincoln.
+Tingelhoff attended the University of Nebraska–Lincoln on a scholarship, where he played center and linebacker.
 He earned three letters during his football career there, but did not become a starter until his senior season in 1961.
-He was a co-captain of that 1961 team, which had its biggest offensive output in over five seasons.
+He was a co-captain of that 1961 team, earning All-Conference and All-State honors, on a team which had its biggest offensive output in over five seasons.
 Tingelhoff participated in the Senior Bowl in Mobile, Alabama, and in the All-American Bowl after the regular season was over.